ShikOfTheRa/scarab-osd/OTHER/DOCUMENTATION/FAQ.md

   * If using 3 way switch try different position
   * If using FRSKY or other high frequency RSSI, unplug until resolved.
   * Some stups require a consistent ground between camera and OSD video output
+  * Check camera compatility documentation

 ---

 3 Lines on my display are very feint and flickering at all times
   * This is usually a compatibility issue with the camera.
-See note at end of the FAQ
+Check camera compatility documentation
   * Use a large font file such as the one from ABL
   * Try increasing brightness and enabling fastpixel in config.h
   * if your camera is hi res (650TVL+) change camera CRT/LCD setting to LCD